Andressa Alves

-Andressa Alves da Silva (born 10 November 1992), commonly known as Andressa Alves or simply Andressa, is a Brazilian professional footballer who plays as a midfielder for Italian Serie A club AS Roma.
-She previously played for FC Barcelona of the Spanish Primera División.
+Andressa Alves da Silva (born 10 November 1992), commonly known as Andressa Alves or simply Andressa, is a Brazilian professional footballer who plays as a forward for Corinthians.
+She previously played for Italian Serie A club AS Roma and FC Barcelona of the Spanish Primera División.
 She won her first cap for the Brazil women's national team in 2012 and has represented her country at multiple World Cups.

 Club career

 Andressa transferred from Centro Olímpico to Ferroviária in May 2013.
 In November 2013, Andressa left Ferroviária to sign for 2013 Copa Libertadores Femenina winners São José.

 In November 2014, she ended her stay in São José and signed a contract with NWSL team Boston Breakers.
 Ultimately she never joined the Breakers as she was instead called into Brazil's residency camp for the 2015 FIFA Women's World Cup.
 During the World Cup, French club Montpellier announced that they had concluded the transfer of Andressa.

 Andressa left Montpellier after one season, signing for FC Barcelona in June 2016.
 She left the Spanish club in 2019.
-Andressa then moved to Italy and signed for Roma on the 15th July 2019.
+Andressa then moved to Italy and signed for Roma on 15 July 2019.
 Her performances for club and country led to her being shortlisted for the FIFPro World 11 award in September 2019.
 Andressa made her debut for Roma as a wide forward, but was soon re-positioned in deep midfield for the rest of the Serie A 2019–20 season.
 In her second season with the Italian club, Andressa frequently switched roles between deep midfield and attacking midfield depending on the opponents Roma was facing.
 She has been relied upon by Roma as one of the chief playmakers in the team, choosing to extend her stay with the club with a new contract in May 2021.

 Two days after she signed her contract extension, Andressa would start for Roma in the 2021 Coppa Italia final against AC Milan.
 Roma won the match on penalties, and Andressa helped Roma win its first major trophy.
+Andressa made 103 appearances across all competitions in her career at Roma, the fifth Roma player to surpass 100, while scoring 40 goals and 15 assists.
+On 13 January 2021, she became only the second player in club history to score a hat-trick.

+On 28 June 2023, Andressa and American club Houston Dash announced that she had signed a contract to play for the team through 2024, with an option for an additional year, and would join the club after the 2023 FIFA Women's World Cup.

+On 13 December 2024, Andressa and Brazilian club Corinthians announced that she had signed a contract to play for them through 2027 after her contract with Dash ended.